Web App Penetration Testing and Ethical Hacking

 - Ethernet adapter (A wired connection is required in class.
 If your laptop supports only wireless, please make sure to bring an Ethernet adapter with you.)

 Please install the following software on the computer:

-You must have the ability to disable the host firewall (Windows firewall or other third party firewall) and antivirus running on your desktop.
-This usually means you need to have administrative privilege on the machine.
+You must have the ability to disable the host firewall (Windows firewall or other third-party firewall), antivirus programs, or other security software running on your desktop.
+This usually means you need to have administrative privileges on the machine.

 DO NOT plan on just killing your antivirus service or processes, because most antivirus tools still function even when their associated services and processes have been terminated.

 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.

 SEC542 assumes students have a basic working knowledge of the Linux command line.